skypjack/entt/docs/md/entity.md

 In addition to offering an overload to force the version upon destruction.<br/>
 This function removes all components from an entity before releasing it.
-There also exists a _lighter_ alternative that doesn't query component pools, for use with orphaned entities:
+There also exists a _lighter_ alternative that does not query component pools, for use with orphaned entities:

 ```cpp